 - Winner: The PC clones, then the PC98, then the X68000, then the Mac, then the C64.

 This is when the market started to thin out, and the PC clones asserted their dominance.
 After Compaq reverse-engineered the PC, other companies followed suit.
 Since it was easier to clone the PC rather than make a new computer entirely, PC clones flooded the market.
 The Mac, meanwhile, was popular with newbies due to its pioneering GUI, its non-threatening appearance, and its ease of use.
-The Amiga was popular with video editors and gamers, but did badly because of Commodore's atrocious management.
+The Amiga was popular with video editors and gamers, but Commodore's atrocious management kept it from matching the Commodore 64's success.
 The Atari ST was treated as a cheaper Amiga, though it does have the distinction of the first computer with built-in MIDI.
 This allowed the ST to control synthesizers, and since MIDI has changed little in 20 years it still excels in this task.
 The C64 hung on the GEOS GUI-based operating system was ported to it, allowing people to buy a "poor-man's Mac".

 On the other side of the Iron Curtain

 , the situation curiously repeated the Western one, but lagged behind by 5-10 years.
 By that time PCs and their clones barely started to make a dent, as they were imported and thus extremely expensive, while on the home computer market the pitched battle raged between ZX Spectrum (technically, a hordes of locally-produced clones), the whole batch of indigenous 8-bit CP/M machines, and BK-0010